cloudislife/etcd-conductor/README.md

 # Add etcd-conductor as git submodule to it.
-# WARNING: It is important that you do not change the submodule path
+# WARNING: It is important that you do not change the submodule path!
 git submodule add https://github.com/a2o/etcd-conductor.git etcd-conductor